California Highway Patrol, California

 Officer Steiner was transported to a local hospital where he died five hours later.

 The killer was apprehended several hours later by members of the Pomona Police Department.
 He was charged with murder.
 He later pled guilty and was sentenced to life in prison without the possibility of parole.
-He received an additional 25-years-to-life sentence for using a firearm.
+He received an additional 25-year-to-life sentence for using a firearm.

 It was later discovered that the suspect shot Officer Steiner in an attempt to gain the respect of members of a Los Angeles gang.
 Fifty-seven members of that gang were arrested after a year-long investigation and charged with conspiracy in relation to the murder of Officer Steiner.

-Officer Steiner had served with the California Highway Patrol for 5 years and was assigned to the Santa Fe Springs area.
+Officer Steiner had served with the California Highway Patrol for five years and was assigned to the Santa Fe Springs area.
+He is survived by his wife, son, and stepson.

 Bio